jo-valer/Robotics/README.md

 ## 📁 Repository content
 Here you can find three different catkin workspaces, each one for a different assignment.
 All goals have been achieved.

 ⚠️ If you want to download the code and run it, make sure you comply with the <a href="#requirements">requirements</a>.
 Furthermore, you need to give execution permissions to 3 python scripts, namely: `src/my_world/world/lego_spawner.py`, `src/robotic_vision/src/localize_listener.py`, and `src/robotic_vision/src/yolov5/my_detect.py`.
-If you are not on a native linux machine you may need to directly create those files (then copying in them the content from this repo).
+If you are not on a native linux machine you may need to directly create those files (then copying into them the content from this repo).

 ## <a href="https://github.com/jo-valer/Robotics/tree/main/Assignment_1">`Assignment_1`</a>